MrWillCom/MrWillCom.github.io/source/_posts/Encrypt-it-on-Your-Own.md

 -----END RSA PUBLIC KEY-----
 ```

-<sup>Tips: You can try to encrypt something with this public key, send to me, and I can decrypt it. ✉️</sup>

 Copy `-----BEGIN RSA ......
 END RSA PUBLIC KEY-----` and save it to a file, then send this file to your friend.

 Your friend should also install RSA CLI, he/she need to download it and import it: